4 bedroom detached house

 Description

 Rayne is of substantial hewn red stone frontage with cream painted harling to side and rear elevations; the quoins, windows and doors also feature smooth red stone relief, and the whole is under a slated roof with red tile detail at the ridgeline.
 Internally the property is laid out over two light and bright and easily managed levels.
+There is a large cellar space below currently used as a workshop.
 All apartments are well proportioned, and all are freshly presented in a neutral palette of décor.
 Period features have been carefully and sensitively retained and include, plaster and cornice work, corbels, roses, picture rails and white painted dado panelling.
-The main sitting room features a deep bay window formation as well as a projecting circle bay window with fine curved Georgian sashes.
+The main sitting room features a deep bay window formation as well as a projecting circle bay window.

 Ground Floor